Going Under Game Cover

 • “It can be pretty buggy at times, even after making adjustments.”

-The game's atmosphere is characterized by a vibrant and satirical take on corporate culture, contrasting the typical dark tones of souls-like dungeon crawlers.
+The game's atmosphere is characterized by a vibrant and satirical take on corporate culture, contrasting with the darker tones typical of many dungeon crawlers.
 Players appreciate the lively art style, clever writing, and attention to detail, which together create a humorous and engaging experience that critiques modern capitalism.
-Overall, the unique aesthetic and upbeat yet oppressive ambiance contribute significantly to its charm and replayability.
+Overall, the unique aesthetic and upbeat ambiance contribute significantly to its charm and replayability.

 • “The atmosphere, visual effects, color choices, and animations perfectly capture the 2018-2022 'corporate art' style that's so easy to vilify.”